 That authorization can change during the course of a single application session,

-EvenBetterLogger, we can't inject the
+EvenBetterLogger, you can't inject the

 UserService into the